 Each year, the WFI provides funds to support research conducted by scholars at Villanova and institutions across the world.
 Although we do not limit our grants to a specific methodological orientation or subdisciplinary focus, all projects supported by the WFI have two things in common: they make communication the primary, and not secondary, focus, and they engage communication in terms of its impact on the world around us, its ability to create social change.
 The funds awarded can be applied to the hiring of graduate assistants, acquisition of resources, travel, and/or any other appropriate research related expenses.
 All submitted proposals will be judged on the basis of quality, originality, and fit with the mission of The Waterhouse Family Institute.

-For 2012/13, the WFI awarded six research grants, to support projects from Communication scholars working across the globe.
-For a more detailed description of the 2012/13 Grant Recipients, click here.
+For 2013/14, the WFI awarded seven research grants, to support projects from Communication scholars working across the globe.
+For a more detailed description of the 2013/14 Grant Recipients, click here.

 Other past grant recipients have included: Drs.
 Heidi Rose and Maurice Hall (Villanova University), for their project Culture, Performance and the Transcendent Body: The Libratory Poetics of Post-Colonial Identity Negotiation in Jamaica” (2011); Dr. Stephen W. Littlejohn (Member of the Board and Associate, CMM Institute for Personal and Social Evolution), for his project “CMM and Cosmopolitan Social Worlds: An Applied Study of Future Communication Scenarios” (2011); Dr. Emory Woodard (Villanova University), for his study of YouTube as a vehicle for social justice (2010).

 In addition to sponsoring research grants, the WFI is pleased to be collaborating with the CMM Institute for Personal and Social Evolution and the Institute for Social Innovation at Fielding Graduate University.
-Each year, beginning in 2011, our institutes co-sponsor a Fellow Awards Program, recognizing outstanding communication scholars and/or practitioners for projects that demonstrate the power of communication to make better social worlds.
+Since 2011, our institutes have co-sponsored a Fellow Awards Program, recognizing outstanding communication scholars and/or practitioners for projects that demonstrate the power of communication to make better social worlds.